 - You completed the GRE within the last five years

 Please note: Online programs do not meet immigration requirements for students holding an F1 or J1 Visa to maintain status.
 If you have questions, please contact UCF Global at global.ucf.edu or call 407-823-2337.

 The UCF Nursing PhD curriculum is delivered online with two multiple-day onsite intensives per year.

-The program requires a minimum of 60-credit hours beyond a master’s degree in nursing.
+The program requires a minimum of 63 credit hours beyond a master’s degree in nursing.
 This includes:

-- 36-credit hours of required courses that focus on foundation, knowledge development and research methods;
+- 39 credit hours of required courses that focus on foundational knowledge development, and research methods and experiences;

 - 15 dissertation credit hours; and